sbarre/eloquent-versioned/README.md

 )
 ```

-And our first version looks like this:
+While the row for our first version now looks like this:

 ```php
 Array